alexirpan/alexirpan.github.io/_posts/2021-02-18-flash-games.markdown

 Part of Sonny's strength is its high production value.
 The game has a distinctive art style, voice acting, music, well-done sound effects, and a solid overarching story (that admittedly gets very silly at times).
-However, I love this game is because of the depth of its combat system.
+However, I love this game because of the depth of its combat system.

 A lot of RPGs have skill trees that are basically variants of "do more damage" or "attack with this element".
 Most of the skills are strictly better than